PerfectAudience/reign/README.md

 Reign Framework
 ===============
-A suite of lightweight services for distributed systems coordination and messaging based on ZooKeeper, Curator, Netty, and Web Sockets.
+A toolkit for building distributed applications.
+The framework leverages open source projects such as ZooKeeper, Netty, CodaHale Metrics.

 The Reign Framework is licensed under the Apache License, Version 2.0.
 Specific details are available in LICENSE.txt.